Grafenwoehr/Vilseck

 The Fingerprint Office provides fingerprint support for garrison personnel.
 For all other mission unit personnel and their spouses please contact the 7ATC G2 via email at usarmy.bavaria.7atc.list.persec or via phone DSN 314-569-0088 or commercial at 09641-70-569-0088.

-A valid CAC, military ID or dependent ID and U.S. passport or permanent resident card and SSN are required for fingerprinting services.
+A valid CAC, military/dependent ID or civilian ID with government nexus and U.S. passport or permanent resident card and SSN are required for fingerprinting services.

 All fingerprinting for child-related employment and volunteer work requires pre-coordination because of unique fingerprinting requirements to work with children in an Army-sponsored program.
 Pre-coordination is done by CPAC (for NAF/GS government employees) or your Program’s Functional Manager (for ACS, RSO, CYS volunteers/contractors).